“everyone should be given a chance to be good enough.”

-For those who don’t play chess, as a context, nowadays the computer can play much better chess than any human being.
+For those who don’t play chess, as context, nowadays the computer can play much better chess than any human being.
 If you have assistance from a computer, you can beat anyone in the world.
 Obviously, that is illegal, that is cheating, and you cannot have any device on you during the tournament.

 I just couldn’t believe it.
 And then my opponent arrived.
-I was playing on the first board onstage, and he comes— and I’m trying to shake his hand, I’m reaching out and he doesn’t even look at me.
+I was playing on the first board onstage, and he comes and I’m trying to shake his hand, I’m reaching out and he doesn’t even look at me.
 He sits down.
-The arbiter says, “Please start the clocks,” and every chess game starts with a handshake, so I’m trying to shake his hand again.
+The arbiter says, “Please start the clocks.”
+Every chess game starts with a handshake, so I’m trying to shake his hand again.
 He just shakes his head.
 I’m like, “What?”
 And he says, “You don’t play fair.”
 And I say, “I don’t play fair?”
 And he’s like, “Yes, you don’t play fair.”
 He just completely refused to shake my hand.
-That’s when I realized that the person, one of the people who complained and accused me of cheating, now I know, is the person sitting in front of me, and I need to play this game calm and try to do my best when this ‘gentlemen’ has literally accused me of cheating.
+That’s when I realized that one of the people who complained and accused me of cheating, now I know, is the person sitting in front of me, and I need to play this game calmly and try to do my best when this ‘gentlemen’ has literally accused me of cheating.
 That’s why my backpack and items were taken away.
 They let me have my lip balm on the desk, and my tissue and pen because I was given permission to use them, but it just felt very humiliating that he actually thought that I was cheating and requested the arbiter to take those measures that no one does.

 Every time I wanted to stand up—because, in classical chess you have a couple of hours for each game so you have time to go to the bathroom, get some fresh air if you want to, maybe even a snack if you’re hungry—every time I wanted to stand up from the board because it was not my move, he quickly tried to make a move so I would have to sit back and not be able to leave the room.
 That’s how paranoid he was about me getting some help.
 I was on my own at this tournament in France!
 Yeah, the lip balm that became famous thanks to these three men.